Microsoft/azure-docs.cs-cz/articles/service-fabric/service-fabric-dnsservice.md

     }
     ```

-2. Nyní povolte službu DNS jedním z následujících způsobů:
+2. Now enable the DNS service in one of the following ways:

-   - Pokud chcete službu DNS povolit s výchozím nastavením, přidejte ji do `addonFeatures` oddílu `properties` v části, jak je znázorněno v následujícím příkladu:
+   - To enable the DNS service with default settings, add it to the `addonFeatures` section inside the `properties` section as shown in the following example:

         ```json
           "properties": {